-DAA2101 Life Drawing 2 (5 credits) Prerequisite(s): DAA1125, DAA1151
+DAA2101 Life Drawing 2 (5 credits)

 This module emphasizes drawing the human form from a structural perspective.
 Strategies for visualizing anatomy are explored.
 These include identifying bony landmarks and constructing the form through primitives and value.
 Additional topics include drawing the clothed figure and foreshortening.